SusmeetJain/dune_api_js/README.md

 "type": "module"
 ```

-To the main.js file, add the following code
+To the main.js file, add the following code.

 ```jsx
 import { Headers } from 'node-fetch';